darrylmeyer/raspberry-pi-led/README.md

 The default settings are to turn on an LED connected to pin 22 for 1 second then turn it off again.

 ### Usage
- To run this script enter into the terminal: sudo python single_led.py You can also scpecify the almount of time the LED stays on in seconds and the pin to use by entering: sudo python single_led.py <time> <pin_number>
+ To run this script enter into the terminal: `sudo python single_led.p` You can also scpecify the almount of time the LED stays on in seconds and the pin to use by entering: `sudo python single_led.py <time> <pin_number>`

 ## three_leds.py